AppWerft/Titanium-AndroidStudio/README.md

 If I open an existing project and point to our `test` - folder, then Nothing to show on left slider.

-Ok, next we add the SDK to project settings:
+Ok, next we add the SDK to project settings by calling this dialog

+Menu: **File/Projectstructure**

 <img src="https://raw.githubusercontent.com/AppWerft/Titanium-AndroidStudio/master/screens/SDK.png" width=500 />